bandprotocol/bandchain-docs/docs/develop/developer-tools/02-bandchain.js/04-example.md

 ## Send BAND Token via IBC Transfer

 This example shows how to transfer BAND tokens to another blockchain using the Inter-Blockchain Communication (IBC) protocol.
-This enables cross-chain token transfers between Band Protocol and other Cosmos SDK chains.
+This enables cross-chain token transfers between Band and other Cosmos SDK chains.

 > **Note**: You can view all active testnet channels at https://band-v3-testnet.cosmoscan.io/channel?port=transfer&channel=channel-8